Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/envi.rst

-This runs a Python script that’ll connect to the GROBID server and download all of the XML of the pdfs inside the ‘Papers’ directory, it maight take a few minutes. **NOTE:** if the grobid server it’s taking long just stop the container and start it again by running the prior command once more.
+This runs a Python script that’ll connect to the GROBID server and download all of the XML of the pdfs inside the ‘Papers’ directory, it might take a few minutes. **NOTE:** if the grobid server it’s taking long just stop the container and start it again by running the prior command once more.